lsilverwolf/Lab3/README.md

 }
 ```

-And a more complicated sensor such as the camera
+### Camera

+A more complicated sensor such as the camera involves its own UI.
+This way of invoking and using hte sensor uses an external Intent... again, much of the code here is used by helper classes in the code we provide.
+Let us know any questions you have about how to get them working.

 ```java
 public class CameraActivity extends Activity {